wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 [Leviathan et al 2022](https://arxiv.org/abs/2211.17192) [^ref-spec-decoding]

 Similar to the idea of speculative execution in a pipeline, here it uses a smaller LLM model to predict the next few tokens, and apply the larger model to validate the quality of the predictions.
 Because larger models process a group of tokens instead of one by one, there is more potential to optimize for runtime.
+On T5-XXL, it achieves a 2X-3X acceleration compared to the standard T5X implementation, with identical outputs.

 ## References